Gold Creek Homestead: Gold Creek Pty Ltd

 In 1977 a group of Canberra business people pooled their finances to redevelop Gold Creek Homestead as a reception and function centre.
-The rural-style venue, which was to become amongst the first of its type in the Canberra region, hosted more than 7,000 wedding parties during its heyday through the 1970s, 1980s and into the early 1990s.
+The rural-style venue, which was to become amongst the first of its type in the Canberra region, hosted more than 7,000 wedding parties during its heyday through the 1970s, 1980s, and into the early 1990s.
 The hayshed complex was also converted for use as a function centre.
-Many public service and social clubs celebrations were held in the hayshed over a twenty-year period.
+Many public service and social club celebrations were held in the hayshed over a twenty-year period.
 A partnership led by Australian national soccer player John Warren acquired the business in 1979.
 Gold Creek hosted the national rodeo and country music events in 1981 and 1982.

 In late 1977, David Templeton and two other former partners of Gold Creek Pty Ltd bought the Red Hill Hereford Stud, a cattle breeding business located near Finley in southern NSW.
 Established in 1966, Red Hill Stud's breeding stock was top notch.
 Initially the partners transported their prize bulls to Gold Creek to prepare them for show and eventual sale.
 The Red Hill Hereford Stud won a swag of blue ribbons at Agricultural Shows in Canberra, Sydney and regional NSW.
 Its success led to a series of cattle breeders' field days at Gold Creek held in conjunction with the Australian Hereford Society that attracted society members from around Australia.

 During 1987/8, Gold Creek Pty Ltd began discussions with Japanese developer Kumagai Gumi Co.
 Ltd to partner up for an 8-hole golf course development.
 Detailed plans were prepared for a condominium-style development.
 The go-ahead for the project depended on ACT Government approval which was ultimately not forthcoming.
 While the 'Gold Creek Golf Estate' didn't see the light of day, in a major touch of irony, the government put its considerable financial backing behind the Gold Creek Country Club, a golf course development that bears, some would argue, striking similarities to the plans submitted by John Warren.